Charding Nullah: Sources

 The Charding Nullah originates below the Charding La pass, which is on a large spur that divides the Sutlej river basin from the Indus river basin.
 In this area, the Sutlej river tributaries flow southeast into West Tibet and the Indus river and its tributaries flow northwest, parallel to the Himalayan ranges.

 Charding–Nilung Nullah Junction

 The Charding Nullah flows northeast along a narrow mountain valley.
 Halfway down the valley it is joined by another nullah from the left, called Nilung (or Nilu/Ninglung).
-The Charding–Nilung Nullah Junction (CNNJ, 4900 m) is recognised by both the Indian and Chinese border troops as a strategic point.
+The Charding–Nilung Nullah Junction (CNNJ, 4900 m), near Nilding, is recognised by both the Indian and Chinese border troops as a strategic point.
+Nilung River originates from the Nilun La, which lies west of Charding La.
+In the Indian administered area are the Lungkar La (5,795 m or 19,012 ft, north of Nilung stream), Jamlung La (west of Nilung stream) and Umling La (5,798 m or 19,024 ft, northwest of Nilung stream), all connected by the BRO Roads from the India side from Chisumle, over these passes and to the left bank of Nilung stream and the left bank of Chardhing Nullah to Demchok.
+The right bank of Chardhing Nullah is administered by China.